Davidvandijcke/davidvandijcke.github.io/_pages/about.md

 Welcome to my webpage.

 I am a PhD student in Economics at the University of Michigan - Ann Arbor.
-I am also an Academic Visitor at the [Bank of England](https://www.bankofengland.co.uk/) and an Honorary Fellow of the [Belgian American Education Foundation](http://www.baef.be/documents/home.xml).
+I am also an Academic Visitor at the [Bank of England](https://www.bankofengland.co.uk/).

-My [research](https://davidvandijcke.github.io/research) interests lie in industrial organization, econometrics and political economy.
+My [research](https://davidvandijcke.github.io/research) interests lie in industrial organization, political economy, and econometrics.

 I believe in open science and data sharing.
 Feel free to bother me with code or data questions.